 In keeping with the long tradition of craftsmanship in our region, we have created the Arts and crafts village “Verekinthos”.
 Verekinthos is a model environment for reviving and sustaining the arts which have been always an integral part of Cretan life and culture.
-Arts and crafts village “Verekinthos” stands between Souda and Tsikalaria, at the eastern gate of Chania.
-At this same place there were many workshops producing pots (tsikalia), giving thus the name to the town.
-They are some objects that bear witness to the village’s tradition in pottery and other works, such as the old kilns, where potters used to bake their products.
+Arts and crafts village “Verekinthos” stands by Souda interchange, at the eastern gate of Chania.
+At this same place there were many workshops producing pots (tsikalia), giving thus the name to the neighbour village “Tsikalaria”.

-Today, in the very same place we run silversmith’s and goldsmith’s as well workshops for ceramics, sculpture, glass making, hagiography, painting, leather, decorative objects and traditional musical string instruments.
+Today, in the very same place we run silversmith’s and goldsmith’s as well workshops for ceramics, sculpture, glass making, hagiography, painting, leather, fabric and textile applications, wood working, decorative objects and traditional musical string instruments.

 Anybody can visit Arts and crafts village “Verekinthos” from 10.00 – 16.00, some workshops stay open all day long, some open also afternoon 18.00 – 21.00 except Saturday afternoon and Sunday.